All it takes is that one step.

 If a sprained ankle does not typically improve after a few days with the right self-treatment—there may be more damage than you realize.
 Seek the help of a physician to ensure there is not extensive damage.
 The doctor may recommend rehabilitation techniques to return full mobility, and provide balance and strength to your ankle.

-Comprehensive Ankle Care in New York
+Comprehensive Ankle Care

 At NEOSM, our physicians have years of experience in effectively treating all orthopedic conditions and injuries, including those of the foot and ankle.
 Our multidisciplinary approach to care ensures that patients receive the customized treatment they need to get moving again.